blackberry/BlackBerry-Communication-Services-Examples/SoftPhone/README.md

 #### Scaling video

-The Spark SDK supports several scaling types for the video content.
+The SDK supports several scaling types for the video content.
 The scaling types effect how the video is displayed within the view.
 You should decide which aspect scaling type best fits the needs of your UI.
 Changes to the video scaling will only take effect after a layout is preformed.
-The scaling can be changed for each video renderer by using [setScalingType()](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEVideoRenderer.html#setScalingType-int-int-).
+The scaling can be changed for each video renderer by using [`setScalingType()`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEVideoRenderer.html#setScalingType-int-int-).

 When setting the scaling you can choose a different scaling to use when the video orientation matches your layout orientation and when it doesn't match.
 For example you may wish to use SCALE_ASPECT_FILL if the orientation matches and SCALE_ASPECT_BALANCE if it does not.